MathiasReichardt/HowToBuildARobot/part3/part3.md

 - Abstractions: IRepository does not state anything about an implementation throwing a implementation specific exception (e.g. SqlException)
 - Bad extensibility: If using custom exceptions you need to find all places where this exception might be seen.

-### Return types
+### Result types

 One way to tackle this problem is using Result types.
-Borrowed from functional languages like F#.
+A concept borrowed from functional languages like F#.